This post has been updated with new links and fresh content.

-Complex questions can arise during the onboarding process in regards to how you will weigh the success of different aspects of your campaign.
+Complex questions can arise during the onboarding process.
+How will you weigh the success of different aspects of your campaign?
 For example, should you weigh conversions and leads from different channels differently?

 Should the ad spend of a specific campaign or channel be considered when calculating a specific milestone being “achieved” or not?